draeger-lab/insilico-docs/docs/bundles/plugins.rst

 1. Right click on your plugin project
 2. Select :code:`File > New > File`
 3. Name it :code:`pom.xml`
-  a.
-Ensure your project folder is entered in the top textfield.
+   - Ensure your project folder is entered in the top textfield.
 4. Select :code:`Finish`
 5. Open :code:`pom.xml`
 6. Copy and Paste the template from below